How to Start Writing Your Own Childhood Memories for Posterity

 One day she came upon a "Wanted: Nice Lady To Marry."
-She answered the add, and was immediately married to my tall, dark and handsome grandfather.
+She answered the ad and was immediately married to my tall, dark and handsome grandfather.

-I'm grateful to my cousin for keeping records about my grandmother's life experiences.
+I'm grateful to my cousin for keeping records of my grandmother's life experiences.
 Your family will one day feel the same way.

 Ideas To Help You Get Started Writing

 One way that inspires me to begin writing my childhood stories is by looking at old photos of my family.
 The minute I see a particular photo, a picture of the experience that promoted the taking of that photowill plays in my mind.
 That is the time I begin to write down every detail that I can remember.

 Then something wonderful happens.
 The more I write, the more I remember.
 Before long I am recording a piece of my life history.
 You may find some of the following ideas helpful in starting to write your childhood memories:

 - Remember the school days.
 Did you have a favorite teacher?
 What made her special?

 - What fun and outrageous activities did your family do?

 - Write about your first prom or graduation.